prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 * Prometheus Agent DaemonSet is created/deleted successfully.
 * Prometheus Agent DaemonSet is installed on the right nodes.
 * Prometheus Agent DaemonSet scales up/down following the scale of nodes.
-* Prometheus Agent DaemonSet selects correctly the pods on the same node.
+* Prometheus Agent DaemonSet selects correctly the pods from PodMonitor on the same node.
 Currently we only set up a Kind cluster of one node for integration tests.
 Since the test cases for DaemonSet deployment requires at least two nodes, we will need to modify the Kind cluster config for that.

 We’ll also need a new user guide explaining how to use this new mode.